Tyler Boyd Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Boyd has been the target of 19.7% (63 total) of his team's 319 passing attempts this season.

-- With six targets in the red zone this season, Boyd has been on the receiving end of 16.7% of his team's 36 red zone pass attempts.
+- Boyd has seen the ball thrown his way six times in the red zone this season, 16.7% of his team's 36 red zone pass attempts.

+- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while opting for the ground attack 45.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Steelers.